kare22/silmused/README.md

 ### QueryDataTest
 Used for testing query data.
 Querytests are special, because the inputted file is a query, then its used to create a table named "query_test".
 For all query related tests use: name='query_test', where name means the table name.
-Also The table has an extra column named "test_id", this column name can be used test if the order of the query is correct.
+Also the table has an extra column named "test_id", this column name can be used test if the order of the query is correct.\
 Valid arguments:
 * title
 * name